1. Social Media Defamation | Background Leading the Client to Seek Legal Counsel

 Although New York rarely converts defamation complaints into criminal charges, police often review such reports to determine whether the communication constitutes a prohibited pattern of electronic conduct.

-Initial Legal Evaluation Under New York Law
+Initial Legal Evaluation under New York Law

 he attorney analyzed whether the posts could be interpreted as factual assertions, opinion, or privileged personal narratives.